 The vitreous is the clear, gel-like substance (also called vitreous humor) that makes up most of the volume of the eyeball, thus providing its structural support.
 Light passes through the vitreous from the lens at the front of the eye to the retina at the back.
-If there are issues with the vitreous, the structure and function of the eye can be impacted and effect vision.
+If there are issues with the vitreous, the structure and function of the eye can be impacted and affect vision.

 What Causes Retina and Vitreous Diseases?

 A number of factors can cause retina and vitreous disease.
 Diseases such as diabetes and high blood pressure can lead to issues with blocked or leaking blood vessels, impacting vision and eye health.
 Degenerative retinal diseases that can lead to progressive vision loss or blindness are often linked to aging or genetics.
 Injury can also be a factor in necessitating the intervention of a retinal and vitreous specialist.

 Dr. Jila Noori with patient.